Public health funerals

 - Universal Credit

 Property and belongings of the deceased person

-The property will be made secure and any keys or property belonging to the deceased that family and friends have must be handed to the Police or Council for safekeeping.
+We will make the property secure.
+Any keys or property that belonged to the deceased must be given to the Council for safekeeping.

 You must not remove items from the property unless you have legal authority to do so.

 When it is confirmed that we are arranging the funeral we have the first claim on the estate.

 We cannot arrange to dispose of furniture or the personal belongings of the deceased.
 The estate or the owner of the property should pay for clearing the property.

 We will tell the Treasury Solicitor if there is money left after funeral expenses are paid and there is no-one to inherit it.

 You can request information about public funerals from FOI@cheshireeast.gov.uk.